 See thefor full details.

-For primary school children aged eight but under age 11 years, who are eligible for free school meals, or whose parents receive their maximum level of Working Tax Credit, or any level of Universal Credit, free transport will be provided to their nearest suitable school, if that school is more than two miles from the child's home.
+For primary school children aged 8 but under age 11 years, who are eligible for free school meals, or whose parents receive their maximum level of Working Tax Credit, or any level of Universal Credit, free transport will be provided to their nearest suitable school, if that school is more than two miles from the child's home.
 You will need to provide your most recent full Working Tax Credit Award Notice (pages 1-8, the Working Tax Credit Element of the Working Tax Credit Summary must indicate "reduction due to your income is £0.00") or your most recent full Universal Credit statement.

 Where spare seats are available on a school bus, these can be sold to children who are not entitled to free transport.
 This is called concessionary travel.
-The cost for each seat is £1.50 per day, which may be paid in monthly instalments.
-Full details of the concessionary travel scheme, including bus routes available, how to apply, how seats are allocated and how to pay are available on our apply for a spare seat on school transport.
+Full details of the concessionary travel scheme, including bus routes available, how to apply, how seats are allocated and how to pay are available on our apply for a spare seat on school transport page.

 Behaviour on home to school transport